How to Use Data to Optimize Your Cloud Kitchen’s Profitability: A Step-by-Step Guide

 • Monitor inventory efficiency

-Contribution margin is the most critical profitability metric.
+Contribution margin is the most critical profitability metric when you use data to optimize cloud kitchen profitability in 2026.

 Contribution Margin = Selling Price − Variable Costs